Administrative Appeals Tribunal review of an ASQA decision

 Decisions made by the AAT are binding on both you and ASQA.

-You can appeal an AAT decision through the Federal Court of Australia, but only if you believe the AAT made a mistake in law in deciding your case.
+You can appeal an AAT decision to the Federal Court of Australia, but only if you believe the AAT made a mistake in law in deciding your case.
 ASQA can also appeal an AAT decision.

 Your appeal needs to be made to the Federal Court no later than 28 days after receiving the AAT's decision.
 For more information about how to make an appeal, visit the Federal Court's website.